- Course start date:

 This could lead to a wide variety of careers, e.g. Teacher, Forensic Psychologist, Mental Health Nurse or Psychologist.

 5 GCSEs at Grade C or above (or 4) in any examined subject.
-Must include English Language and Maths at Grade B or above (or 5).
+Must include English Language and Maths at Grade B or above (or 5 for Maths and 6 for English Language).

 If you would like to apply for the full-time package (3-4 AS-Levels) please complete a full-time application form.